 One important reason for the high share of cross-border commuters among the labor force is regulated access to residence permits in Liechtenstein.
 Despite being a member of the EEA, Liechtenstein is permitted to restrict residence of EEA citizens in Liechtenstein.
-However, by the EEA treaty, Liechtenstein is required to issue at least 56 residence permits for the purpose of employment every year, half of which must be assigned by a lottery.9
+However, by the EEA treaty, Liechtenstein is required to issue at least 56 residence permits for the purpose of employment every year, half of which must be assigned by a lottery.11

 Holding at least one lottery per year is required by law (see Law on the Free Movement of Persons for EEA and Swiss nationals (2009), section 39, 1).
 Usually, two lotteries take place per year, one in spring and one in fall (Ausländer- und Passamt, 2020).
 Each lottery consists of two stages, namely the pre-draw and the final draw (Landesverwaltung Fürstentum Liechtenstein, 2009, section 37, 2).
-Participants must win in both parts of the lottery to receive a residence permit.
-Requirements for participation include holding an EEA citizenship and paying the participation fees in time.
-In the final draw, participants must also provide an employment contract of more than one year with a minimum activity level of 80% or, else, an authorized permanent
+Participants must win in both parts of the lottery to receive a residence permit, which is valid up to five years (Aufenthaltsbewilligung B) an can be extended.
+Family reunification for spouses, children and parents (if they receive financial support from the lottery participant) is possible at any time.12